- Sire-Dam -

 The American-bred colt has scaled the heights for Charlie Appleby and Godolphin after making an inauspicious start to his career, when he finished tailed off last at Newbury after almost refusing to start.

 Hawkbill has thrived and he extended his winning sequence to six with a tenacious defeat of the Gurkha in the 2016 Coral-Eclipse at Sandown Park, having previously won the Tercentenary Stakes at Royal Ascot.

-Not originally entered for the Eclipse, the Godolphin-owned three-year-old colt was among two £30,000 supplementary entries for the midsummer showpiece, boosting overall prize money to £525,000 and making it the richest race ever run at the track.
+Not originally entered for the Eclipse, the Godolphin-owned three-year-old was among two £30,000 supplementary entries for the midsummer showpiece, boosting overall prize money to £525,000 and making it the richest race ever run at the track.

 Hawkbill has a tendency to get warm before his races and can be quite keen once the gates open – but neither trait have held him back.

 “He’s like that at home and if he didn’t get warm pre-race I’d be concerned because that is his character and it has become normal for him,” Appleby said.
 “Mentally, he seems to be getting better with each race.

 “I feel in time stepping up in trip we will see a little bit more improvement.”

 Hawkbill might have found the ground quicker than he likes when below-par in the Juddmonte International Stakes at York.
 He was then unable to make an impact in a strong renewal of the QIPCO Irish Champion Stakes at Leopardstown.

 He began his 2017 campaign with a creditable effort in the Prix Ganay and then made all in the Al Rayyan Stakes at Newbury before finishing third to Highland Reel in the Investec Coronation Cup at Epsom.